library-data-platform/ldpmarc/README.md

 ldpmarc -D ldpmarc_data -M
 ```

+The transformed output is written to the table `folio_source_record.marctab`.

 At present ldpmarc does not grant privileges to Metadb users.
 A shell
 script can be used to do this, for example: